Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Performance Evaluation

-\textbf{Number of Mobile Devices}: Fig. \ref{fig:compare}(f) shows the performance with varying numbers of mobile devices and fixed edge servers.
-The proposed A. F. MADRL algorithm outperforms H-MAPPO by up to 52.6\% with 5 mobile devices.
-Additionally, the performance gap between A. F. MADRL and A. Non-F. MADRL narrows when the number of mobile devices is either very small or very high.
-This trend indicates that both algorithms, which incorporate the proposed asynchronous trajectory collection mechanism, can achieve superior performance when the number of mobile devices is small.
-In such scenarios, tasks are mainly offloaded to edge nodes.
-Conversely, when the number of mobile devices is large, tasks are primarily processed locally.
-In this case, the impact of the scheduling policy is limited.
+\textbf{Number of Mobile Devices}: Fig. \ref{fig:compare}(f) shows the performance with varying numbers of mobile devices and fixed edge servers. \revbb{Specifically, under the large-scale setting with 65 agents, where competition for edge-server queues is severe, A. F. MADRL improves performance by up to 34.0\% over A. Non-F MADRL and by 41.0\% on average over the best existing baselines.} These results demonstrate that our proposed framework scales robustly as competition for resources intensifies.

-\revb{\textbf{Bandwidth of Time-Varying Channels:} We compare the average AoI between proposed A.F.
-MADRL algorithm and other baselines in Section VII under different bandwidths.
-We set the channel parameters as in Table III, Appendix F.}
+\textbf{Bandwidth of Time-Varying Channels:} We compare the average AoI between proposed A. F. MADRL algorithm and other baselines in Section VII under different bandwidths.
+We set the channel parameters as in Table III, Appendix G.

-\revb{As in Fig. \ref{fig:channel}, traditional multi-agent DRL algorithm that trains synchronizedly like MAPPO cannot converge well because the non-stationary time-varying channel causes additional asynchrony between agents.
-Our algorithm outperforms the best baseline F. DRL. by about 10.8 \% on average.
-The performance gap between most algorithms narrow at lower channel bandwidth because as the transmitting time increase, the strategy of offloading to edges cannot work well compared to processing locally.}
+\revb{As shown in Fig. \ref{fig:channel}, traditional multi-agent DRL algorithms that train synchronously like MAPPO cannot converge well because the non-stationary time-varying channel causes additional asynchrony between agents. \revb{Our algorithm outperforms the best baseline, F.\ DRL, by about 15.6\% on average.} The performance gap between most algorithms narrows at lower channel bandwidth because the transmission time increases, the strategy of offloading to edges cannot work well compared to processing locally.}

-\edit{Additionally, we compare the computational requirement of our proposed A. F. MADRL algorithm and compare it with the other baseline algorithms: Non-F. MADRL, H-MAPPO, and VarlenMARL.
+\edit{Additionally, we compare the computational requirements of our proposed A. F. MADRL algorithm with those of the other baseline algorithms: Non-F. MADRL, H-MAPPO, and VarlenMADRL.
 These experiments were performed under identical system and network settings, including 20 agents, a batch size of 16, and the use of hybrid action spaces.
 The results are summarized in Table \ref{tab:complexity}.}